RedRoseMoney/Rose/readme.md

 ROSE protocol is fully decentralized.

 Every parameter change is automated, every action taken with the treasury is the result of decentralized coordination between community members.
+Rose intends to go further than traditional DAOs and leverage its treasury to create positive externalities in the real world.

 The protocol uses the Regularised Weighted Geometric Median (RWGM) algorithm to democratically allocate treasury funds.
-RWGM is a robust algorithm designed to calculate the geometric median of a set of allocations while mitigating the impact of highly correlated actors.
+RWGM is a robust algorithm designed to calculate the [geometric median](https://arxiv.org/pdf/2106.02394) of a set of allocations while mitigating the impact of highly correlated actors.

-we set $W_i$ as the allocation vector of staker $_i$.
+we set $W_i$ as the allocation vector of staker $i$.
-The geometric median guarantees an allocation inside the convex hull of the vectors $W_i$, ensuring limited power for cabals.
+The geometric median guarantees an allocation inside the convex hull of the vectors $W$, ensuring limited power to strategic individuals.
-However, it is known that the geometric median value can be strategically manipulated by polarized actors to make the final allocation closest to their desired allocation vector $(\neq W_i)$.
+However, it's known that cabals can manipulate the geometric median, shifting the final allocation towards their preferred vector $(\neq W_i)$ by submitting more weights towards polarized dimensions.
 Adding a regularization term $λ$ to the geometric median, which penalizes correlated and polarized actors, ensures that manipulation is practically unfeasible.

 This makes the Rose protocol resilient to any form of government coersion and censorship, while setting free from the chains of legacy entities.